lemonce/lemonce.net/source/docs/lemoncase2/subprocess.md

 ---

 **bool**
 <p class="alert alert-warning">bool([variable,number,RegExp])</p>
-`bool()` is a boolean object wrapper which could convert a variable/number/RegExp to a Boolean format.
+a boolean object wrapper which could convert a variable/number/RegExp to a Boolean format.
 <pre class='sublemon'>
 bool(3.14) // Output  true
 bool(3>4) // Output  false</pre>

 **number**
 <p class="alert alert-warning">number("string")</p>
 `number()` is a wrapper object allowing you to work with numerical values.
 A Number object is created using the `number()` constructor.
 <pre class='sublemon'>